 A good shallow water ice fishing pole is of great debate amongst finesse fisherman.
 Some prefer a custom graphite model with a spring steal bobber.
 To others a fairly limber fiberglass model with a noodle tip, like a South Bend Polaris 12” or 24” works well.
 The third option is stiff through-line model with a coiled pen spring bobber tip.
 I employ all three in a three rod system.

 Line watching is key to fish detection.
 At some point as you stare at the locator face, you direct your attention to where your lines meets your spring bobber to watch for a bite.
-Golden Stren in four pound test is the most highly visible line around.
+Orange or Yellow Hi-Vis line is the key.
 A good line watcher will outproduce and out fish any angler who waits for his spring bobber to tell the hit, because many hits occur as a lift or a sideways movement.
-Two pound test magnathin is tied as a three foot leader so the fish sees nothing but jig!

 To employ this kind of concentration you’ve got to be comfortable and free from distraction.
 Most finesse fisherman seek the sanctuary of a portable fish house.
 By keeping warm you can fish more effectively.
 On even the warmest days a shelter keeps you out of the wind which aids in detecting bites.